Web Page Optimisation Is Essential To Be Found In Search Results (SERP).

 Many businesses first attempt at placing themselves online fails, for two reasons.
 First, they look for the quickest, easiest and cheapest option and secondly they don’t want to participate in the process.

-A business website is your business online.
-Quick and easy is how you bake a cake, it’s not how you build or operate a business.
+Quick and easy is how you bake a cake, it’s not how you build or operate a business is it?

 The cheapest of anything is never the best option, and think what would happen if you left your business for a year without your input.